Optimal blowup stability for three-dimensional wave maps: Introduction

-Hence, we still have to control the evolution on the image of $\Qf$.
-For this, we will make use of the following lemma. \begin{lem} Let $H$ be a Hilbert space .
+so that interpolation puts us in the correct spaces.
+As a consequence, we still have to control the evolution on the image of $\Qf$.
+For this, we will make use of the following lemma. \begin{lem} Let $H$ be a Hilbert space.
 Then, for any densely defined operator $T:D(T)\subset H \to H$ with finite rank, there exists a dense subset $X \subset H$ with $X\subset\mathcal D(T)$ and a bounded linear operator $\widehat{T}:H \to H$ such that

 \end{lem} By applying this result to $\Qf$, viewed as a densely defined unbounded operator on $H^{\frac{3}{2}}\times H^{\frac12}(\B^5_1)$, we manage to arrive at the desired estimates